Linda A. Cicero | Stanford News Service

 A few Creative Writing courses require a separate application to be considered for enrollment.
 The instructor(s) of the course will review the applications and select their pool of students accordingly.
 Each course application is linked below.

-Winter 2024 Application
+Autumn 2024 Application

 English/Amstud/Asnamst 91A Asian American Autobiography with Chang-rae Lee